Published: January 18, 2022

 Shopify went public in May 2015.
+One of the most remarkable facts about Shopify is that it was able to raise $131 million in its IPO.
 When the stocks hit the New York Stock Exchange, they started selling for $26.
-Those who bought a part in the company made one of the best decisions of their lifetimes, as their shares are now worth $332.67 apiece.
+Those who bought a part in the company made one of their lifetimes’ best decisions, as their shares are now worth $1,092.08 apiece.

 25. Shopify is available in 175 countries.

 (Source: Host Sorter)

 Shopify is one of the best options for merchants, thanks to its availability.
 There are just 20 countries in the world without access to this platform, mostly due to strict governmental regulations on the internet.

 26. Shopify plans start at $29 per month.